 Final Score: 4.7/5

 From early 2018 to late 2019, I lived in the same district as this restaurant (Chamartín) and would pass it whenever I went over to Cuzco or walked down the long avenue it’s on.
-Visually speaking, I was always drawn to it because it seemed like an elegant greenhouse turned restaurant/bistro but felt it was more of the place to go if you and some friends wanted to get some drinks and hang out in its lovely and relaxing looking outdoor terrace.
+Visually speaking, I was always drawn to it because it seemed like an elegant greenhouse turned restaurant/bistro but felt it was more of the place to go if you and some friends wanted to get some drinks and hang out in its lovely and relaxing-looking outdoor terrace.

 I did actually manage to pay Nouba a visit in the middle of the summer when a friend and I took a long walk and visited a couple of places along the way to stop for a drink and chat.
 Unfortunately, there weren’t any tables open on their dream-like terrace so we opted to go inside for a drink and were seated right by the windows at the entrance.
 The windows were left open and it wasn’t deep into the summer just yet so it brought in a refreshing breeze, which made the visit all the more enjoyable.

 When I finally decided to eat here, however, I choose to sample their menú del día the Friday before my birthday.
-My husband had some errands to run as well as go to a NIE appointment (you know that whole UK leaving the EU ordeal an all?) but I still felt like going.
+My husband had some errands to run as well as go to a NIE appointment (you know that whole UK leaving the EU ordeal and all?) but I still felt like going.
 Only this time I went alone, which isn’t uncommon for me but is certainly an uncommon thing to do in Spanish culture, especially given how the pandemic has complicated things.

 All in all, I could absolutely rave and write a ton about the food and service here.
 But, long story short, the dishes they prepare for their menu of the day are made with the freshest ingredients and they all change each week to provide lots of variety.
 In fact, I passed by it a couple of times now since my last visit and the sopa de marisco has yet to show back up on the menu!
-The dishes are a bit simple at first glace but they are packed with lots of flavor and the freshness of the ingredients really shines through with every bite.
+The dishes are a bit simple at first glance but they are packed with lots of flavors and the freshness of the ingredients really shines through with every bite.

 And the best part of the entire menu was in fact the dessert, which I don’t usually focus on since I’m more of a main course and appetizer type of person.
 Chocolate is my weakness, however.
 When it was time to pay, I made sure to compliment the waitress on the chocolate cake, exclaiming that I had never tasted something so delicious before.
-She explained that both of the desserts on the menu (the cheesecake and the chocolate cake) are the chef’s own personal recipes, made in house.
+She explained that both of the desserts on the menu (the cheesecake and the chocolate cake) are the chef’s own personal recipes, made in-house.
 I’m sure I looked at her longingly once she said that, knowing I couldn’t quite find a way to replicate that chocolate masterpiece that I had just devoured, but she was very pleased that I had enjoyed it so much.

 Overall, I will definitely be going back to Nouba to try more of their culinary creations soon.
 It’s more than just a relaxing oasis with ample terrace seating inside lush green gardens.
-They really know how to create both a great atmosphere inside and out as well as provide its customers with a wide and tasty selection of different foods each and every week.
+They really know how to create both a great atmosphere inside and out as well as provide their customers with a wide and tasty selection of different foods each and every week.

 Avenida de Alberto Alcocer, 9